 This is the easiest process for inserting the formula for the entire column.
 After you apply the formula in a cell double-click the plus sign in the fill handle with the left button of your mouse that appears in the corresponding cell.
-The most interesting thing about this double clicking is that it will automatically apply the formula to the cells where you actually need the formula to be applied.
+The most interesting thing about this double-clicking is that it will automatically apply the formula to the cells where you actually need the formula to be applied.
 Like, in this example you will need to apply the formula from cell C2 to cell C10.
-The double clicking will automatically insert the formula from C2 to C10.
+The double-clicking will automatically insert the formula from C2 to C10.
 As there is no value inserted in cell A11 or B11 there will be no insertion of the formula by double-clicking in cell C11.

 Copying and Pasting the Formula for the Entire Column

-One of the easy processes of inserting formula for the entire column is copying the formulated cell and pasting it into the entire column.
+One of the easy processes of inserting a formula for the entire column is copying the formulated cell and pasting it into the entire column.
 The procedure is given below.

 - After applying the formula =A2*B2 copy the formulated cell.